 1. Reduce Risk

 Your business requires you to roll out a risk-based compliance structure.
 Technology is known to manage risks more effectively.
-If you have sufficient knowledge on your compliance program as a complete loop then you have better chances of knowing how to handle when risks occur before they become catastrophic problems.
+If you have sufficient knowledge on your compliance program as a complete loop, then you have better chances of knowing how to handle when risks occur before they become catastrophic problems.

-This will lead to an effective program and thus reduces instances of potential lawsuits.
+This will lead to an effective program and thus reduce instances of potential lawsuits.
 It ensures you reduce your expenses on insurance premiums.
 Risky activities will now have less impact on the organization’s core business.